What is Echinacea?

 Soothing for mouth, throat and pharynx.

-Traditionally used for maintain red and white blood cell count
+Traditionally used for maintaining red and white blood cell count

 Why do I need Echinacea?